NureddinFarzaliyev/noteapp-advanced/api/README.md

-# 🚧 Advanced Notetaking App - REST API Documentation
+# Advanced Notetaking App - REST API Documentation

+This REST API is created using Node.js & Express.
+API Communicates with MongoDB and uses CRUD operations.
+API also uses JWT for protecting some of its routes.

 ### CONTENT:
 - [👤 User Authentication](https://github.com/NureddinFarzaliyev/noteapp-advanced/tree/master/api#user-authentication)